 There are passionate golf instructors and then there is Bobby Peterson.
 When it comes to hitting the driver, Bobby can teach you anything you’d ever want to know.
 From the physics of ball flight to every meticulous detail of technique, equipment questions and competition tactics, Bobby has you more than covered.

 As a renowned long drive coach, Bobby Peterson has taken numerous athletes to the World Long Drive Championships, has overseen 60 first place wins on the World Long Drive tour and taken three himself.
-He owns the One Stop Power Shop and is the Team USA long drive captain.
-Yeah, he lives and breaths long drive.
+He owns the One Stop Power Shop and coaches the current world’s top long driver, Kyle Berkshire.

 Looking to lower your golf scores?
 Start with the first shot you take.
 Want to feel the elation that comes from driving the ball farther down the range than you ever have?
 Bobby’s system will give you step-by-step, actionable ways you can drastically improve your drive.